 Let's consider what we're really seeing when it comes to body image and the media.
 Firstly, often what we're seeing is a body double.
 According to the museum of hoaxes (photo from there), with just a bit of nifty photo-shopping Oprah's head was transplanted onto a completely different body,

-And let's face it, when it's not a body double, the average model is somewhere between 16 and 24, chosen precisely because she's:
+And let's face it, when it's not a body double, the average model is somewhere between 16 and 24 years of age, chosen precisely because she's:

 ...and ps... she usually hasn't had children either, and because modeling is her profession she has the best photographers, taking her picture under the most ideal conditions, a hair stylist, a make-up artist, time to go to gym etc.. etc...

 So what happens to our body image when we compare ourselves to Ms 16 to 24 year old Ms apparently Perfect?
 Well it doesn't take a rocket scientist to figure out that our body image and self-esteem plummets.
 We become less confident and like ourselves less.